 The so-called sharing economy in which online platforms network those who drive cars (Uber), rent apartments (Airbnb), clean laundry (Washio), deliver groceries (Instacart), sell goods (eBay), or render handyman services (TaskRabbit) with consumers seeking those services sheds a different light on what we understand of principal-agent dynamics because of the muddled mess that a network of multiple stakeholders presents.
 Distinguishing principals from agents in these companies is a challenge as there is no common employer and no shared mission.

 Some preliminaries, however, are in order to better come to terms with this issue.
 The “sharing” economy is not about sharing at all.
 It is, more correctly, about selling or renting assets or about selling labor.
-The “gig” economy, which we discuss in a separate essay, is a more fitting term for on-line platforms which sell the services of laborers – blue or white collar.
+The “gig” economy, which we discuss in a separate essay, Service to the Customer in the Gig Economy is a more fitting term for on-line platforms which sell the services of laborers – blue or white collar.
 Companies such as Uber or Instacart clearly fit that category.
 On-line platforms that either sell or rent assets are capital-based or asset-based platforms and are therefore unlike their gig brethren.
 Airbnb and eBay are notable examples of capital-based platforms.

 Most companies understand the benefit of enforcing operating and service consistency in order to build and protect their brands.
 The business models of on-line platform companies, however, are predicated on the ability to empower their service workers – drivers, landlords, or carpenters – to operate almost totally independently of the brand they are supposed to represent.
 Consider that Airbnb has four million listings hosted by nearly 700,000 landlords around the world.
 What are the chances that the networking giant and its landlords are on the same page when it comes to serving the customer?
 Uber, for its part, has over two million drivers.

 Consumers seeking low cost and digital convenience from on-line platforms need to understand that seeking redress for service, liability or other issues is an area of compromise that is part of the bargain of doing business with these companies.
-If an Airbnb tenant finds – as has been reported in the press – an apartment bedroom with a concealed webcam, an apartment almost totally devoid of furniture, dirty linen, holes in ceilings, holes in floors, inoperable appliances, and swarms of insects where does he turn?
+If an Airbnb tenant finds – as has been reported in the press – an apartment bedroom with a concealed webcam, an apartment almost totally devoid of furniture, with dirty linen, holes in ceilings, holes in floors, inoperable appliances, and swarms of insects where does he turn?
+That’s not the worst of it.
+Murder and rape have also been reported at Airbnb facilities.
+In New York, a career criminal was found to have been in possession of duplicate apartment keys which allowed him to rape the unwary tenant.
 If a Uber customer finds that the driver is inebriated, does not know his way around town, maneuvers unsafely or drives a junker, where does he turn?
 Or what if a Uber Eats driver has “outsourced” his route to someone with a criminal record, never mind a person without working papers?

 A proactive leadership group would seek to grapple with these principal-agent issues by providing enhanced vetting, monitoring and grading of service workers, and by offering more frequent education and training programs.
 These initiatives would clearly lead to an uptick in operating cost and with millions of service workers in these networks the cost impact would be significant and threaten the very business model on-line platforms are trying to perpetuate.
 Service to the customer, however, might just be the beneficiary